acahill [at] albion.edu

 I obtained my Ph.D. in the Department of Ecology and Evolution at Stony Brook University, working in the lab of Jeffrey Levinton on the evolutionary ecology of gastropods in the genus Crepidula.

-I am looking for undergraduate collaborators to join the lab.
+We are always interested in new undergraduate collaborators to join the lab.
 Please see the Research Opportunities page if you are interested in joining us.